 - stay in the country even after employment has finished.

-For more information and to check what conditions and restrictions apply, see:
+For more information and to check what conditions and restrictions apply, see Europa.

-EU nationals must obtain a certificate of residence upon gaining employment.
-To do this, you will need to show proof of employment and accommodation.
-This certificate will be allocated by the local Ausländeramt (Foreign Nationals Authority) or Einwohnermeldeamt (Residence Registration Office).
+All international workers must obtain a certificate of residence upon gaining employment.
+To do this, you'll need to show proof of work and accommodation.
+This certificate will be allocated by the local Central Register of Foreign Nationals or resident registration office.